 Conventional advertising methods are expensive and often small businesses won’t have the budget to fork out for many printed or online adverts.
 However, Social Media can be a great tool for small businesses to promote themselves without the cost.
 Utilising Facebook and Twitter can be valuable to connect with customers and also offer out rewards for their loyalty.
 Competitions as well as discounts can encourage new custom as well as repeat business.

-If you run a takeaway, then following these tips will help you keep your finances in check as well as save money.
+If you run takeaway businesses, then following these tips will help you keep your finances in check as well as save money.